ethereum/portal-network-specs/README.md

 All of the sub-protocols in the Portal Network establish their own DHT network that is managed independent of the base Discovery V5 DHT.

+## Terminology

+The term "sub-protocol" is used to denote an individual protocol within the Portal Network.

+The term "network" is used contextually to refer to **either** the overall set of multiple protocols that comprise the Portal Network or an individual sub-protocol within the Portal Network.

 ## Design Principles

 Each of the Portal Network sub-protocols follows these design principles.